orlp/pygrafix/docs/pygrafix.image.rst

         The height of the texture.
 Read-only.

-.. class:: Imagedata(width, height, format, data)
+.. class:: ImageData(width, height, format, data)

     The format used to represent raw image data. *format* can be any of *"RGBA", "RGB", "LA", "A"*.
 Data must be :class:`bytes` data given in the format described.
 Only 8-bit channels are supported.